 In 2006, we had the fantastic privilege of travelling to Italy, Greece, Israel, Jordan and Turkey to see many of the places where Biblical events took place.
 Some years later we had the opportunity of spending several weeks participating in a Roman era archaeological dig on the island of Menorca.
 We have also travelled to America and Europe to visit and learn from a range of museums with a biblical focus or with significant ancient artefacts that relate to the Biblical era.
 We have a strong interest in learning about Biblical history and culture, and developing interactive activities.
 Since 2009, we have had a passionate interest in creating scale models depicting life in Biblical times.

 The Bibleworld trust is not affiliated with any particular church, denomination or organisation.
 We aim to provide resources for people from all church and non-church backgrounds.

-Sarah Nightingale (Bibleworld co-founder and curator)
+Ross and Sarah Nightingale (Bibleworld founders and trustees)